Current Research Activities and Interests

 We regularly teach workshops for librarians at the Kent State University School of Library and Information Science as well as at OHIONET, the state’s library consortium, and many other library and genealogy groups.

 In 1992, Miriam began teaching workshops in Library & Information Science at Kent State University (http://www.slis.kent.edu).
 These workshops continue to be popular today and include Genealogy & Local History Research Methods, Accessing Government Documents, Print & On-Line, Preservation of Library Materials: Selecting Appropriate Treatment or Replacement Options, and Repair decisions & methods.
-Our newest workshop for Kent State University SLIS will be Disaster Response, premiering Spring 2015.

 In the summer of 2002, Miriam taught Preservation Management for the School of Information Science at the University of Pittsburgh.